typegoose/typegoose/docs/guides/error-warning-details.md

 - The Option `ref` was defined with a function, but that function returned `undefined / null`
 - The Option `ref` was defined with `undefined / null` (`{ ref: undefined }`) ([Can Be Solved with this guide](./advanced/reference-other-classes.md#common-problems))

-Example of when this gets triggerd:
+Example of when this gets triggered:

 ```ts
 class ErrorClass {